-- (a) $RM{re,all}$ is the risk mitigating effect on underwriting risk of the reinsurance arrangements and securitisations for all counterparties calculated in accordance with paragraph (2); - (b) $Recoverables_i$ is the best estimate of amounts recoverable from the reinsurance arrangement or securitisation and the corresponding debtors for counterparty i; and - (c) $Recoverables{all}$ is the best estimate of amounts recoverable from the reinsurance arrangements and securitisations and the corresponding debtors for all counterparties. - (2) The risk mitigating effect on underwriting risk of the reinsurance arrangements and securitisations for all counterparties referred to in paragraph (1) is the difference between the following capital requirements- - (a) the hypothetical capital requirement for underwriting risk of the insurer as if none of the reinsurance arrangements and securitisations exist; - (b) the capital requirement for underwriting risk of the insurer.
+(a) RMre,all is the risk mitigating effect on underwriting risk of the reinsurance arrangements and securitisations for all counterparties calculated under paragraph (2);

+- (b) Recoverablesi is the best estimate of amounts recoverable from the reinsurance arrangement or securitisation and the corresponding debtors for counterparty i; and - (c) Recoverablesall is the best estimate of amounts recoverable from the reinsurance arrangements and securitisations and the corresponding debtors for all counterparties. - (2) The risk mitigating effect on underwriting risk of the reinsurance arrangements and securitisations for all counterparties referred to in paragraph (1) is the difference between the following capital requirements, - (a) the hypothetical capital requirement for underwriting risk of the insurer as if none of the reinsurance arrangements and securitisations exist; - (b) the capital requirement for underwriting risk of the insurer.

-88 Simplified calculation of the risk mitigating effect for proportional reinsurance arrangements
+68 Simplified calculation of the risk mitigating effect for proportional reinsurance arrangements

-(1) Where regulation 54 is complied with, and upon prior approval from the Authority, an insurer may calculate the risk-mitigating effect on underwriting risk j of a proportional reinsurance arrangement for a counterparty i referred to in regulation 85 as follows-
+(1) Where regulation 33(4) is complied with, and upon prior approval from the Authority, an insurer may calculate the risk-mitigating effect on underwriting risk j of a proportional reinsurance arrangement for a counterparty i referred to in regulation 65 as follows, -

-$$\frac{Recoverables_i}{BE-Recoverables{all}} \cdot SCR_j$$
+$$\frac{Recoverables_i}{BE - Recoverables{all}} \cdot SCR_j$$